 Around the mid 1970s I moved from the Escondido area to Brentwood, where I bunked with my childhood friend Eric Miller and his wife of that time, Shay.
 I’d been trying to make it as a rock guitarist around Escondido (Poway, San Marcos, etc.) for a few years, playing with Los Niños Muertos, Criminy Sakes, and Daddy Longlegs.
-I’d met some great people, including Danney Alkana who went on to fame and fortune as a guitarist before injuring his back, Stan Cotey who now works at Fender, Paul Rivera of the eponymous amplifier company, Dave Flores who later worked for Carvin, etc. The whole Escondido scene seemed so provincial, though, that I was certain I needed to go to the Big City to make my mark.
+I’d met some great people, including Danney Alkana who went on to fame and fortune as a guitarist before injuring his back, Stan Cotey who went on to work at Fender, Paul Rivera of the eponymous amplifier company, Dave Flores who later worked for Carvin, etc. The whole Escondido scene seemed so provincial, though, that I was certain I needed to go to the Big City to make my mark.

 When I got to Los Angeles, the glam-rock thing was in full swing.
 I was not a glam rocker and had no interest in becoming one.
 My biggest audition was for the Holly Penfield Band, but that was a disaster, as were all my efforts at trying to find other musicians to put together a band.

 One day, feeling at loose ends, I started going through the phone book, and lo-and-behold there was a listing for Peter Bergman, of Firesign Theatre.
 I’d admired their work for years, so I called him.